tensorflow/graphics/README.md

 ## TensorBoard 3D
 Visual debugging is a great way to assess whether an experiment is going in the right direction.
 To this end, TensorFlow Graphics comes with a TensorBoard plugin to interactively visualize 3D meshes and point clouds.
+[This demo](https://colab.research.google.com/github/tensorflow/tensorboard/blob/master/tensorboard/plugins/mesh/Mesh_Plugin_Tensorboard.ipynb) shows how to use the plugin.
 Follow [these instructions](https://github.com/tensorflow/graphics/blob/master/tensorflow_graphics/g3doc/tensorboard.md) to install and configure TensorBoard 3D.
 Note that TensorBoard 3D is currently not compatible with eager execution nor TensorFlow 2.